Updating Results

 Career pathways

-Graduates of this program can follow diverse career paths in the private and public sectors; Many employers will welcome the transferable skills.
-The following careers are open to graduates of this program: Advertising and the media, community development and service, environmental and social impact assessment, Government departments, Indigenous organisations, marketing and business organisations, non-government organisations.
+Graduates of this program can follow diverse career paths in the private and public sectors; many employers will welcome the transferable skills.
+The following careers are open to graduates of this program: advertising and the media, community development and service, environmental and social impact assessment, government departments, Indigenous organisations, marketing and business organisations, non-government organisations.

 Course structure